 Secretary General, @globalncap

-Latin NCAP’s second round of results for 2017 were released today with a disappointing zero stars result for both the Kia Rio Sedan and Chevrolet Onix.11 May, 2017
+Latin NCAP’s fourth round of results for 2017 were released today with a disappointing zero stars result for the Chevrolet N300.01 August, 2017